sscdelft/sscdelft.github.io/news/_posts/2020-03-11-movie-night.md

 Please fill in the [doodle] form to let us know if you are joining!
 Hope to see you there!

-Haven't join us yet?
+Haven't joined us yet?
 Send us an email now: [SIAMSC-EWI@tudelft.nl].

 [doodle]: https://doodle.com/poll/thypw54h7vmf2m7s
 [SIAMSC-EWI@tudelft.nl]: mailto:SIAMSC-EWI@tudelft.nl